 It is not known if hydrocodone could affect fertility in men.
 However, use or misuse of opioids in general has been shown to lower fertility in men.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the Paternal Exposures MotherToBaby fact sheet at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references.